rosbit/duktape-bridge/README.md

   ctx := js.NewEnv(nil)
   defer ctx.Destroy()

-  res := ctx.CallFileFunc("a.js", "args 1", 2, true, "other args") // only filename is needed.
+  res, _ := ctx.CallFileFunc("a.js", "args 1", 2, true, "other args") // only filename is needed.
   fmt.Println("result is:", res)

   /*